fabulous-dev/Fabulous/docs/tools.md

            mono ~/.nuget/packages/Elmish.XamarinForms.LiveUpdate/0.13.0/tools/fscd.exe --watch --webhook:http://localhost:9867/update -- @proj.args

-Now, whenever you save a file in your core project directory, the `fscd.exe` daemon will attempt to recompile your changed file and send a representation of its contents to your app via a PUT request.
+Now, whenever you save a file in your core project directory, the `fscd.exe` daemon will attempt to recompile your changed file and send a representation of its contents to your app via a PUT request to the given webhook.
 The app then deserializes this representation and adds the declarations to an F# interpreter.
 This interpreter will make some reflective calls into the existing libraries on device.

 To take effect, your code must have a single declaration in some module called `programLiveUpdate` or `program` taking no arguments.
 For example: